Pearlridge Square

 No analysis available

-I searched for card/fob access terms like key card access, keycard entry, fob access, or electronic card readers.
-The listings describe the building as secured and gated, but do not specify a card-based access system.
-Because card access is not explicitly stated, this feature is not confirmed.
+I searched for card/fob access language like key card access, fob access, or electronic entry.
+The remarks describe a secured building and secured entry, but they do not specifically confirm card-based access.

 Security service is consistently described across the remarks, with many listings using phrases like "security guard," "building security," "security on site," "24-hour staffing," and "full time manager/security."
 This aligns with the prior MLS SECGUA signal and looks like a real building feature rather than a one-off agent checkbox.

-I looked for phrases such as security patrol, roving security, or patrolled building.
-The remarks consistently mention security staff, guards, and on-site management, but not an actual patrol service.
-That means security exists, but patrol is not evidenced.
+I looked for explicit security patrol language, including roving security or patrolled building wording.
+The remarks mention security guards and staffing, but not a patrol service.

 No analysis available